National Gallery of Armenia: Western art

-Italian art collection
+Italian art

-Italian collection starts with the works of the 14th century.
+The Italian collection starts with the works of the 14th century.
 One of the most remarkable ones is "Christmas", canvas of an unknown artist of the Botticelli circle.
 "Apollo and Pan" by famous Tintoretto is a prominent example of High Renaissance.
 Portrait genre of the 17th century is represented by the work of Bernardo Strozzi "Portrait of Nikola Kuchi" and 2 portraits by Guercino, member of the Bolognese School.
 Pontormo's canvas illustrate earlier period of portrait genre.

 The museum has an extensive collection of Biblical art – "The birth of Jesus and Adoration of the Shepherds" by Jacopo Bassano (recently the gallery received one more canvas by Bassano), "Good Samaritan" by Leandro Bassano, works of Luca Giordano, Pietro da Cortona, Sebastiano Ricci, Luca Signorelli, Pompeo Batoni, Bernardino Luini, Paolo Farinati, Giovanni Battista Salvi da Sassoferrato, Alessandro Turchi, Giacomo Cavedone.
 There are a number of noteworthy Theotokos portraits by Benvenuto Tisi, Sebastiano Conca, Elisabetta Sirani and others.

 Landscape art of the 18th century is represented by Francesco Guardi, Francesco Zuccarelli, Gisolphi and several unknown artists.

 The collection includes graphic works of Giovanni Domenico Tiepolo, Giovanni Paolo Panini, Federico Zuccari, Jacopo da Empoli, Luca Cambiasi, Stefano della Bella.